liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the scheduler in DuckDB employs techniques such as work-stealing to balance the workload among threads and minimize idle time
 1. this approach can provide good resource utilization
 1. gravely injured; seriously injured; critically injured
-1. she has an innate ability to dance; she has a nature affinity for music
 1. I'm out of my money; I'm out of my time; I'm out of my floss picks
 1. refer fee; finder's fee; rush fee
 1. repress; oppress; suppress; persecute